MOEAFramework/MOEAFramework/docs/operators.md

 :------------------- | :---------------- | :----------
 `gm.rate`            | `1.0`             | The probability that the PTM operator is applied to a program tree decision variable

-## Generic Operators
+## Crossover Operators

-Generic operators can be applied to any type.
-They work by simply swapping the value of the decision variable between the parents.
+These crossover operators can be applied to any decision variable type.
+They work by swapping decision variables between solutions.
+They do not change the actual value of the decision variable.

 ### One-Point Crossover (1X)